Harold Garfinkel: Influences

-The roots of ethnomethodology
+Ethnomethodology

 Garfinkel's concept of ethnomethodology started with his attempt at analyzing a jury discussion after a Chicago case in 1945.
 Garfinkel was attempting to understand the way jurors knew how to act as jurors.
 After attempting to understand the jurors' actions, Garfinkel created the term "ethnomethodology" as a way to describe how people use different methods in order to understand the society they live in.
 Garfinkel noticed through his study of ethnomethodology that the methods people use to understand the society they live in are very much fixed in people's natural attitudes.

 His main idea was that when thinking through a sociological lens, sociologists would be only thinking about outside sources (social facts) to explain a situation when trying to explain what is happening within it.
 Garfinkel uses this point to emphasize how different ethnomethodology is from sociology and Durkheim's thinking.
 In sociology, it is more common to use outside sources such as institutions to describe a situation, rather than the individual.